akusei/pushover-bash/README.md

 ```

 ## Configuration
-Configuration files can be placed in **/etc/pushover/pushover-config**, in the user's home directory at **$HOME/.pushover/pushover-config**, or in the root of this repository .
+Configuration files can be placed in **/etc/pushover/pushover-config**, in the user's home directory at **$HOME/.pushover/pushover-config**, or in the root of this repository.
 The options are processed in order of importance for location.
 You can copy pushover-config-dist to pushover-config in any of these places.

 1) Options in /etc/pushover/pushover-config are processed first
 2) Options in $HOME/.pushover/pushover-config are processed next
+3) Options in ./pushover-config are processed next
-3) Command line arguments override all configuration values
+4) Command line arguments override all configuration values

 The default configuration is empty and contains the following: